-I believe people are in love with saying about every single raw vegetable, fruit or plant that it is poisonous.
+I believe people are in love with saying that every single raw vegetable, fruit, or plant is poisonous.
 I’m very skeptical lately when I hear someone saying that a vegetable is poisonous if eaten raw.

-Now let’s get to our topic and find out if it is safe to eat raw olives or are they poisonous if not treated before eating.
+Now let’s get to our topic and find out if it is safe to eat raw olives, or if they are poisonous if not treated before eating.

 Are raw olives poisonous?

-It is known that the bitter taste is associated with poison, but that doesn’t mean that everything that is bitter is also poisonous.
+It is known that the bitter taste is associated with poison, but that doesn’t mean that everything bitter is also poisonous.

 So while you will not get sick by eating raw olives, you will not enjoy eating them.
 All olives are cured before getting to you.
 This process gets rid of their extreme bitterness and also makes them 100% safe to eat.